Master of Science in Earth and Climate Sciences - Climate Change, Glacial Geology, Glaciology and Quaternary Studies

 国际学生入学条件

 Applicants to our graduate program commonly have a Bachelor's degree in Earth Sciences or closely related discipline, but the multidisciplinary nature of our program allows for entry from other backgrounds as well.
 Students entering the graduate program in Earth and Climate Sciences typically have completed at least one year of chemistry, physics, and calculus, as well as several courses in Earth or environmental sciences beyond the introductory level.
 Students who have not completed these basic requirements may be admitted, but may be required to complete specific courses to fulfill deficiencies.
-Deficiencies are determined on an individual basis by the student's chosen advisor, and depend on the research topic and subdisciple chosen by the student.
+Deficiencies are determined on an individual basis by the student's chosen advisor, and depend on the research topic and subdiscipline chosen by the student.

 The School has no formal minimum GRE or GPA requirements.